-(41) We agree with EFRAG's draft comments that the guidance provided in B17 and B25 is very rules-based.
+(43) We agree with EFRAG that the guidance provided in B17 and B25 is very rules-based.
 In our view, it would make more sense to incorporate a more principles-based guidance since this would allow more opportunity for a proper consideration of the practical needs.
-We support EFRAG in its call for more principlesbased guidance (including implementation guidance) if the standard were to be amended.
+We support EFRAG in its call for more principles-based guidance (including implementation guidance) if the standard were to be amended.